 Where possible all lettings should be made through Home Choice Plus to ensure fairness and transparency in the system and to give our customers confidence.

-Where applicants have got reasonable preference but their circumstances mean they have urgent housing need they may require a direct match.
-An example of this would be those with critical health or social needs where an immediate move is necessary for their health and wellbeing and this can only be achieved through direct matching.
+Where applicants have got reasonable preference but their circumstances mean they have an urgent housing need they may require a direct match.
+Examples of this would be those with critical health or social needs where an immediate move is necessary for their health and wellbeing; or those in fear of extreme incidences of domestic violence, harassment, hate crime, or extreme neighbour nuisance / antisocial behaviour where there is a genuine risk to their health and well being; and these can only be achieved through direct matching.

-The direct matching might also occur because of the type of accommodation e.g. because it has adaptations and requires a specific applicant.
+The direct matching might also occur because of the type of accommodation e.g. because it has adaptations and requires a specific applicant, or to support a move through witness mobility schemes or similar.